In my experience, my Sri Lankan colleagues are some of the most reliable, responsible and dedicated professionals that I have ever worked with.

 Springboard is a 12-month, fully-funded coding bootcamp we’ve put together to support talented students get into tech.
-Calcey’s own engineers will guide them while they learn from a globally recognised curriculum of MOOCs, and they will be tested each semester by us.
+Calcey’s own engineers and industry leaders will guide them while they learn from a globally recognized curriculum of MOOCs, and they will be tested each semester by us.
+Students will be able to attend weekly mentoring sessions, and will get the chance to meet and interact with accomplished tech professionals from a wide variety of backgrounds (and a lot of interesting stories).
 Once they graduate, they can seek out an internship at any company they like!

 We chose to put together a curriculum consisting of MOOCs simply because they’re proven, recognised, and are of a high standard.
 We’ve vetted them personally and can vouch for their quality.
 Sometimes, we even use them to train our own people on emerging technologies.

 The way we see it, we are simply giving back to society and doing our part to widen the pool of tech talent in Sri Lanka.
 We owe a debt of gratitude to Sri Lanka’s public education system which produced the awesome people who built Calcey into what it is today, and this is our way of paying back our dues.

 Now that you know the what, the why, and the how behind Springboard, I have one more favor to ask you.
 We want to make sure we can award as many scholarships as we possibly can, and would be really glad if you could spread the word.
 Applications close on November 30th, which means whoever wishes to apply has 15 more days to do so.

 Apply for a Springboard scholarship at https://calcey.com/springboard/ !

 Mangala Karunaratne is the Founder and CEO of Calcey.